swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Keeping track of changes that you or your collaborators make to data files, software, and project organization is a critical part of research.
 Using a formal version control system allows you to easily see what changed, when it changed, and who changed it.
-The most common version control sytems are git, Subversion and Mercurial, although there are many others.
+The most common version control systems are git, Subversion and Mercurial, although there are many others.

 ### Goals